awgn/captop/README.md

   -s snaplen                   Specify the capture length of packets in bytes.
   -t --timeout NUM             Specify the timeout in msec.
   -O --no-optimize             Do not run the packet-matching code optimizer.
+  -g --genlen                  Length of injected packets (when no input is specified).

 Interface:
   -i --interface IFNAME        Listen on interface.